nginxinc/nginx-basics-workshops/Plus/labs/lab1/readme.md

 1. Open the Workshop folder with Visual Studio Code, so you can read and edit the files provided.

     >**NOTE:** If you are not using F5 provided UDF environment then please perform the optional steps mentioned above that covers downloading NGINX Plus license files before jumping to next Step.
+If you are using F5 provide udf environment then the jumphost already has these license files placed in correct folders.

 1. Using the Visual Studio Terminal, set the `JWT` environment variable with your `labs/nginx-repo.jwt` license file.
 This is required to pull the NGINX Plus container images from the NGINX Private Registry referenced in the dockerfile.